QwikDev/qwik/client/component/README.md

 In traditional applications, listeners are problematic because they cause a lot of code to be downloaded even if the user never interacts with that listener.
 For example, a shopping checkout code may be very complex, but clicking on the purchase button is rare.
 A replayable application must set up a listener on the purchase button.
 The listener, in turn, needs a reference to the purchase entity.
 All of these objects need to be created and wired into the listener on application startup.
 This causes a lot of code to be downloaded which may never be executed.

-Qoot solves this by having a declarative way of setting up listeners.
+Qwik solves this by having a declarative way of setting up listeners.
 The listeners only specify where the code lives (import.)
 Unless the event fires, the listener never loads the code.
-The result is that Qoot only loads code when it is strictly necessary and thus delays most of the work until later.
+The result is that Qwik only loads code when it is strictly necessary and thus delays most of the work until later.
 This leads to fast startup time because only very little code needs to be downloaded, and even less needs to be executed.

 # Declaring Components